This Southwestern slaw brings smoky spice and a bright pop of lime to every crunchy bite.

 2tbsplime juice, start here; see below for adding more

-½cupchopped fresh cilantro, optional
+½cupchopped fresh cilantro

-½cupsliced scallions or red onion, optional
+½cupsliced scallions or red onion

 1jalapeño, seeded and finely chopped (for heat), optional